Liars (band)

-Liars (stylized as LIARS) are an Australian-American experimental rock band formed in Brooklyn, New York, in 2000.
+Liars (formerly The Liars) are an Australian-American experimental rock band formed in Brooklyn, New York, in 2000.
 Angus Andrew is the founding and only constant member of Liars, currently joined by multi-instrumentalist Cameron Deyell and drummer Laurence Pike.

 Aaron Hemphill played with the band from their inception until his departure in 2017.
 Julian Gross joined the band for their second album They Were Wrong, So We Drowned in 2004, and played with the band until 2014.

 Liars have released ten studio albums and are signed to Mute Records.
 Stylistically, they combine elements of rock and punk with experimental electronica, with Andrew crediting influences such as OMD, The Cure, PJ Harvey, Underworld, The Doors and Michael Franks.

 History

+The beginnings

+Liars were formed in 2000 by singer Angus Andrew and guitarist Aaron Hemphill in Brooklyn, New York, soon joined by drummer Ron Albertson and bass player Pat Noecker.
+The band's style was originally an experimental version of hardcore punk, and the band was soon welcomed in the New York City scene documented in Meet Me in the Bathroom (film).
+The band started to get relevant in the scene, managing to open a Sonic Youth show.

+They Threw Us All in a Trench and Stuck A Monument on Top and break up

+Liars released on October 30, 2001 their first album They Threw Us All in a Trench and Stuck a Monument on Top.
+After some studio transmission, participations, shows, and some EPs, the band broke up.

+Reunion and They Were Wrong, So We Drowned

+After breaking up in 2002, the various members of Liars started doing other things.
+But while Noecker and Albertson were collaborating with other projects like N0 Things and These Are Powers.
+Andrew, Hemphill and drummer Julian Gross were restarting Liars, concentrating on a more experimental and noise rock approach.
+With these intents, the group published in 2004 They Were Wrong, So We Drowned, a noise and experimental concept album about witchcraft, were Andrew and Hemphill were equally dividing their singing parts.

 Liars

 The band announced their album Liars on May 24, 2007.
 It was released August 28, 2007 on Mute Records.

 Sisterworld

 On November 2, 2009, Pitchfork reported that Liars had updated their MySpace page by posting links to the website.
 Upon clicking the door displayed on the website, three short clips are shown, all three of natural landscapes with amplified ambient sounds.
 However, when the word "SISTERWORLD" below the door is clicked, the viewer is taken to the Liars' merchandise page.

-On November 4 the band confirmed that Sisterworld would be the new album, and would be released in early 2010 on Mute Records.
+On November 4, the band confirmed that Sisterworld would be the new album, and would be released in early 2010 on Mute Records.
 According to the Pitchfork article, It was written and recorded in Los Angeles with Jon Brion collaborator Tom Biller and much inspired by the city.

 The band were chosen by Portishead to perform at the ATP I'll Be Your Mirror festival that they curated in July 2011 at London's Alexandra Palace.